VWO Logo

 1. Always backup your site before implementing changes

-Once you’ve figured out a problem, and you’re ready to test or implement changes, always backup your website.
+Once you’ve figured out a problem, and you’re ready to test or implement changes, always back up your website.

 If you use a third-party testing tool to A/B test changes, you don’t need to do this during the testing phase.